FarFromLittle/Questline/README.md

 myQuest:AddObjective(QuestLine.Touch, workspace.TouchPart)
 ```

-There are a total five objective types and can be found [here](https://farfromlittle.github.io/QuestLine/types/).
+There are a total five objective types and are outlined [here](https://farfromlittle.github.io/QuestLine/#types).

 ## Adding Players